 Tune School: Each Wednesday, 4:30 - 6:00pm at The TAUNY Center

-Dances will begin in October (keep an eye out for details), and the Tune School will meet weekly at TAUNY on Wednesdays, 4:30-6:00pm, beginning Wednesday, Sept.
+Dances begin on November 1 at The TAUNY Center, and the Tune School will meet weekly at TAUNY on Wednesdays, 4:30-6:00pm, beginning Wednesday, Sept.
 24th.

 Acoustic and traditional musicians are encouraged to attend weekly, with the goal to play as part of the band for the upcoming contra dances.
 Tune School meetings will be a cross between lessons and a jam, with a melody instrument player teaching tunes each week.
 Players should be comfortable learning by ear and are encouraged to bring recording devices and/or notebooks to help with picking tunes up.
 Both melody and rhythm instruments are welcome.